We have worked with many Social Housing groups using customer journey mapping to improve customer experience (CX) and reduce the cost to serve.

 - Alliance Housing do not have the scale to profitably develop digital self-service and so needed to improve the efficiency of its telephone channel and of core services like responsive repairs.
+We carried out an audit and developed a customer service road map to help them focus on the most efficient ways to improve customer satisfaction.

 Human nature and unintended bias tends to show results in the best possible light, a factor we see for all our Clients (find out how KPIs can justify inaction rather than drive change).